garrelj1/jni-book/c3/Readme.md

 ### From section *3.1.2 Native Method Arguments*
 There are two standard parameters for a native method
 1. `JNIEnv` interface pointer
-	- *"the JNIEnv interface pointer, points to a location that contains a pointer to a function table.
+	- *"the JNIEnv interface pointer, points to a location :that contains a pointer to a function table.
 Each entry in the function table points to a JNI function.
 Native methods always access data structures in the Java virtual machine through one of the JNI functions"*